google/automotive-design-compose/support-figma/extended-layout-plugin/README.md

 - Check document for errors: Using a JSON file created from the application's DesignCompose annotations, check for possible errors in the document such as missing or incorrectly named nodes
 - Check/update keywords: Upload a new JSON file created from the application's DesignCompose annotations
 - Sync Prototype changes: Copies the interactive fields from the JS API to a data area that the REST API can fetch (since our webservice can't talk to the JS API).
 This needs to be run anytime an interaction changes.
+- Localization: Assigns each text node a string resource name and generates a strings xml file to integrate with translations for the Android app.

 ## Building the plugin